 2008 In September 2007 the South African Police Services “misplaced” a vital piece of evidence in one of their leading organized crime investigations.
 This evidence, a video tape, contained footage that would not only bring one of South Africa’s leading crime lords to justice, but would also incriminate the SAPS in a separate but related case.
 This tape eventually turned up on the internet and finally back in the hands of the media.
 This is an unedited copy of that tape.
 Download Script 21 Pages

 20/03/2015 589 Words The swirling activity in the glass had now settled.
 The last grains of sand, that had escaped the plastic bottle, lay on the bottom while pale particles hovered in the rest of the cloudy water.
 It had only been two days since he returned from the coast.
-In that time he hadn’t opened the bottle.
-In fact he had forgotten about it altogether.
+In that time, he hadn’t opened the bottle.
+In fact, he had forgotten about it altogether.
 He had even forgotten why he had walked barefoot into the low waves that day, jeans rolled up over his ankles, and feeling slightly awkward.
 The fact that there were about eight other people performing a similar task didn't make it any less odd for him.
 He had remembered the bottle five minutes ago.
 So here he was.
 He sat alone at the kitchen counter, leaning in on the glass.
 His fingers tapped the countertop apprehensively.
+He looked over at the large container holding the remainder of that day’s takings.
+An inch of beach sand lay dark and solid looking on the bottom.
+He picked up the bottle and gave it a thoro

 Short story published!
 Grateful to be part of this speculative fiction anthology out of Africa.
 Thank you Shadreck Chikoti and everyone involved.
 I can also appreciate the time and effort required to bring a book to print.
 Imagine Africa 500 years in the future.
 Imagine Africa 500 - Speculative Fiction From Africa